kay-gg/Tokenizerer/readme.md

 - Each statement/expression should end in a semi-colon.
 - Only use the operators +-/*

-Sample input is included in the binary download and in the source code's folder, so you can model any new code you write off of that.
+Sample input is included in the binary download and in the repo, so you can model any new code you write off of that.